 This website offers a tour of popular Louisiana destinations, interesting cities and travel attractions across the Bayou State.

-The stories and adventures of alligator hunters in Louisiana are being told in the TV series "Swamp People" on the History Channel.
+Louisiana is a popular setting and filming location for several hit TV shows.
+The stories and adventures of alligator hunters in Louisiana are told in the TV series "Swamp People" on the History Channel.

 Acadiana is a vast region encompassing 22 parishes in French Louisiana in the southern part of the state.

 The residents in Cajun Country are descended from various native American and nationalities, but many are "Cajuns", descendants of 18th-century Acadian exiles from Canada's Maritime Provinces.

 Louisiana covers an area of 51,855 square miles.
 It is bounded by Texas to the west, Arkansas to the north, Mississippi to the east, and the Gulf of Mexico to the south.

 It is 31st among the states in size, and the 25th most populous.

 Louisiana does not have "counties", but instead has 64 "parishes".